atsepkov/RapydScript/README.md

 Installation
 ------------
 First make sure you have installed the latest version of [node.js](http://nodejs.org/) (You may need to restart your computer after this step).
-You may also need to install `optimist` library.

 From NPM for use as a command line app: